seanorama/masterclass/security-advanced/README.md

 mysql -u root -pBadPass#1
 ```

-- At the `mysql>` prompt, run below to create a table in Mysql, give access to sales1, import the data from csv and test that it was created:
+- At the `mysql>` prompt run below to:
+  - create a table in Mysql
+  - give access to sales1
+  - import the data from csv
+  - test that table was created
 ```
 create database people;
 use people;